How to Prevent Nursing Burnout: 7 Self-Care Tips for RNs

 3. Take Nutrition Seriously

 Food is frequently viewed as a source of comfort or a well-deserved reward.
-Sure, splurging every now and then isn’t a big deal, but when you’re trying to prevent nursing burnout, it’s extremely important to pay attention to your nutrition.
+Sure, splurging now and then isn’t a big deal, but when you’re trying to prevent nursing burnout, it’s essential to pay attention to your nutrition.

 4. Find a Way to Debrief